The fine print

 If you cancel the Work with us after acceptance of the Client Proposal, you will pay all actual and reasonable costs incurred by us together with a reasonable administration fee.

-We will, without any liability or any obligation to provide a full or partial refund, be entitled to cancel in whole or in part any contract for the provision of our services if you fail to pay any money owing after the Due Date, breach these Terms or if you commit an act of bankruptcy.
+Without any liability or obligation to provide a full or partial refund, we reserve the right to cancel any contract for our services, in whole or in part, if you fail to make payment by the Due Date or Set Due Date, breach these Terms, or if you commit an act of bankruptcy.

 Any cancellation of this agreement will not affect our claim for money due at the time of cancellation or for damages for any breach of these Terms and Conditions, and/or any Specialist Services Terms and Conditions and/or any terms and conditions of engagement mutually agreed between us and you in writing.

-We have the right to cease work immediately by giving you written notice at your last known address where:
+We have the right to cease work immediately by giving you written notice at your last known (email or physical) address where:

 We also have the right to cease work in any other situation where we have good cause and give you reasonable notice.